2martens/meta/marketing/marketing-concept.md

 The WBB, WCF and Ultimate CMS will be installed in a subdirectory to keep the main directory clean.
 The request will be rewritten with mod_rewrite to lead them to the sub directory.
 Actual files and directories under the root of 2martens.de will remain accessible.

+### Google+

+Let's come to the social media profile in the strategy.
+The Google+ page will be used to announce new YouTube videos, post about development progress in general and to stay in touch with people.

+That is a very general summary of the target for that page.
+There might also be teasers for new features and exclusive first content.

+The page has to match the "corporate identity" of the 2martens Web Platform.
+This means the header and the logo will be customized to achieve said goal.

+### YouTube

+You have read about YouTube videos.
+Now it's time to go into detail about the concept of the channel.

+Programs:

+* monthly update (a short video that describes the implemented features, development challenges)
+- starting when visual progress is visible
+* feature description (a video concentrating on one feature) - towards release
+* community feedback (answering questions from YouTube, Google+) - if demand exists
+* reaction videos (to react on important misconceptions) - whenever necessary

+Iterative scaling:

+These videos mean a lot of content and time.
+Therefore we won't start at 100%.
+Just like the website, this will be an iterative approach.
+The first step will be the monthly update section, since that is a perfect way for people stay tuned while not participating actively.
+If this section is succesful, we will have a reliable returning fellowship that might also go to the forum.

+Once we reach a critical quorum of interested people, we can scale this up with other segments.